justinhilles/mckinleyptc-sonofest/README.md

 - **Build command:** `npm run build`
 - **Publish directory:** `.next`
 - Ensure the `_redirects` file under `public/` is included.

-Set environment variables (if any) in Netlify’s dashboard.
-No server-side secrets are required for this build.

 ## License
 Content and assets are provided for SoNo Fest & Chili Cook-Off 2025.
 Use with permission from the McKinley Elementary Foundation.